filipposobrijanu/filipposobrijanu/README.md

 ---

-### 🚀 Core Engineering Competencies
+### Core Engineering Competencies

 * **Component-Driven Architecture:** Building modular, reusable UI components with React and Next.js.
-I use custom hooks and clean state management to keep the codebase structured and easy to maintain.
+I use custom hooks and clean state management to keep the coding structured and easy to maintain.
 * **Full-Stack Integration:** Designing frontends that connect smoothly with backends.
-Experienced in linking interfaces to RESTful APIs, real-time WebSockets (Socket.io), and relational or document databases.
+Experienced in linking interfaces to RESTful APIs, real-time WebSockets (Socket.io), and relational or non-relational databases.
 * **Computer Science Foundations:** Applying core academic concepts in data structures, databases, and networking to write clean, reliable, and well-structured code.

 ---